-St. Paul, a city of the future?
+St. Paul, Minnesota, a city of the future?
 Not usually.
 Known for historic charm, St. Paul is often called quaint, quiet, and even sleepy, especially in comparison with its shiny neighbor to the west.

 St. Paul isn’t usually mentioned when talking about cities of the future.

 But leaving it at that means ignoring more than a few existing factors and upcoming projects that have the city looking forward.
 St. Paul’s population recently crossed the 300,000 mark for the first time in over 40 years, and people are moving back into the city center at an incredible rate.

 Here are a few things coming soon, or already in place, that are helping St. Paul keep its momentum.

 Centered around the idea of noted urbanist Gil Penalosa that cities should be accessible to anyone aged 8-80, the Vitality Fund has several projects around the city, including renovating the century-old Palace Theater in downtown, currently underway.

 One of the key components of the plan is the Downtown Bicycle Network.
 Cities all around the world have been looking for ways to integrate bicycle traffic more effectively into city grids.
 In the Dutch city of Eindhoven, a suspended loop that hangs over automobile traffic called the Hovenring (read more: www.hovenring.com) was constructed to revolutionize the relationship between bikes and cars.
 In St. Paul, where the landscape is defined by the Mississippi River, the bike network lets you enter, move throughout, and then exit downtown quickly and easily on raised, separated paths.
 This allows bike and car traffic to coexist in a safer, more efficient manner.